quijaman1988/SusanBuckDWAnotes/03_Laravel/09_Controllers.md

 + One naming convention for your action methods is to prefix with the HTTP verb (`get,` `post` or `any`) .
 For example: `getSignup()` and `postSignup()`.

-+ Each action method is defined in camelCase, which is required.
++ Each action method is defined in [lower camelCase style](https://en.wikipedia.org/wiki/CamelCase#Variations_and_synonyms), which is required (ex: `getSignup()`).

-+ For actions with multiple words, dash-syntax on the URL will be translated to camelCase in the action.
++ For actions with multiple words, dash-syntax on the URL will be translated to lower camelCase in the action.
 For example, a URL like `/generate-new-password` would translate to a method `getGenerateNewPassword`.